sjefen6/dyn2ds/README.md

 In DDClient:
 Service: Namecheap
-Username: domene.shop token
+Username: Domeneshop API token
-Password: domene.shop secret
+Password: Domeneshop API secret
 Server: nc2ds.gbt.cc

-Use at your own risk, log contains credentials.
+Use https://nc2ds.gbt.cc at your own risk, log contains credentials and support might end abruptly.
 For self hosting, see http://github.com/sjefen6/nc2ds/.
-For more information on domene.shops API see https://api.domeneshop.no/docs/.
+For more information on Domeneshop API see https://api.domeneshop.no/docs/.
 To get your token and secret, visit: https://www.domeneshop.no/admin?view=api.